Power-Components/powergrid-doc/docs/table/component-performance.md

 ## Retrieve Performance Results

-PowerGrid Measurement results can be accessed via Laravel Events and Laravel Pulse card.
+You can access the results of PowerGrid Performance Measurement using Laravel Events or via a dedicated Laravel Pulse card.

 ### Laravel Events

-You can retrieve the measurement results by listening for the PowerGrid `PowerGridPerformanceData` events in your application service Provider.
+To retrieve the PowerGrid Performance Measurement via event, you must add an event listener to `PowerGridPerformanceData::class` in your Application Service Provider.

-You can use different approaches to retrieve the data sent with the event.
-There are several tools available, from [Laravel Logs](https://laravel.com/docs/logging) to third-party applications.
+You can use several options to access the data sent with the event.
+The most straightforward approach is using [Laravel Logs](https://laravel.com/docs/logging).

-The next example uses [LaraDumps](https://laradumps.dev) to capture the event data.
-LaraDumps is a free open-source debug tool to help you assess your component performance in a convenient way.
+The example below uses [LaraDumps](https://laradumps.dev) to capture and display the event data.
+LaraDumps is a free, open-source debug tool that helps you assess your component performance in a convenient way.

 ```php{3,4,8-11}
 // app/Providers/AppServiceProvider.php